MicrosoftDocs/cloud-adoption-framework/docs/getting-started/migrate.md

 - Raw data on existing inventory
 - Quantitative analysis on existing inventory to refine the business justification
 - Qualitative analysis of the first 10 workloads
-- Update business justification in the Strategy and Planning Template
+- Update business justification in the [Strategy and Planning Template](https://archcenter.blob.core.windows.net/cdn/fusion/readiness/Microsoft-Cloud-Adoption-Framework-Strategy-and-Plan-Template.docx).

 Involved teams

 - Accountable team: [Cloud Adoption Team](../organize/cloud-adoption.md)
 - Responsible/Supporting teams: [Cloud Strategy Team](../organize/cloud-strategy.md)

-### Step 5: Build a skills readiness plan
+## Step 5: Build a skills readiness plan

 Existing employees can play a hands-on role in the migration effort.
 However, additional skills might be required.
+In this step, the team will self-assess to identify opportunities to develop those skills or leverage partners to augment those skills.

 - Plan: [Build a skills readiness plan](/plan/adapt-roles-skills-processes.md): Do a quick evaluation of the required skills and the existing skills to better understand what skilling requirements need to be addressed.